Facts about Post-traumatic Stress Disorder

 The Characteristic Symptoms of PTSD

-The symptoms of PTSD can be broadly divided into four different categories: reexperiencing of the trauma,
+The symptoms of PTSD can be broadly divided into four different categories: reexperiencing of the trauma, avoidance

-specific symptoms are unique to that individual.
+unique to that individual.

 Reexperiencing the Trauma